TaeKeunToo/HypertensiveRetinopathy/README.md

 This calculator is based on data and insights from the KNHANES (2008-2011) survey.
 We thank the KDCA and the Korean Ophthalmologic Society for their contributions to data quality and analysis.

 ## Contact
-For questions or further information, please contact [Your Email or Organization].
+For questions or further information, please contact [eyetaekeunyoo at gmail.com].